128technology/docs/docs/plugin_monitoring_agent.md

 | 1.2.1, 2.1.1 | `mac-address` tag was introduced                                |

 The `t128_device_state` input can be used for monitoring the admin, oper, provisional, and redundancy status of various device-interfaces configured on the node.
 The device interface name is available as the `device-interface` tag and the mac address is available as the `mac-address` tag.
-The various configuration options available under `authority > monitoring > input > device-interface` are as follows
+The various configuration options available under `authority > monitoring > input > device-interface` are as follows:

 | Element | Type    | Description                                                 |
 | ------- | ------- | ------------------------------------------------------------ |